vwkd/monarch/README.md

 ### Sequencing

-- sequence: Makes a sequence of parses and returns the array of parse results
+- seq: Makes a sequence of parses and returns the array of parse results
 - between: Utility combinator for the common open/body/close pattern

 ### Iteration